Oil slips further below $59 on weaker economic outlook

-LONDON (Reuters) - Oil slipped further below $59 a barrel on Wednesday, pressured by concerns about weaker demand for fuel due to slower economic growth and forecasts of a further rise in U.S. crude inventories.
+LONDON (Reuters) - Oil eased further below $59 a barrel on Wednesday, pressured by concerns about weaker demand for fuel due to slower economic growth and forecasts of a further rise in U.S. crude inventories.

-Signs from the Organization of the Petroleum Exporting Countries that further curbs to oil supply could come in December lent support, as did wider market optimism about a potential Brexit deal.
+Prices gained some support due to signs from the Organization of the Petroleum Exporting Countries that further curbs to oil supply could come in December.
+OPEC and its allies meet on Dec.
+5-6 in Vienna to review output policy.

 “Prices are under pressure from increasing pessimism about the global economy and subsequent demand-side concerns,” Stephen Brennock of oil broker PVM said.